Thunderstorm (play): Plot

-Puyuan advises Fanyi that a psychiatrist has arrived to see Fanyi at his request.
+Puyuan advises Fanyi that a physician has arrived to see Fanyi at his request.
 After she storms off in anger, he engages in conversation with Mrs Lu.
 After learning that she used to live in Wuxi, where he lived in his youth, he asks her if she knew where Shiping's grave is.
 Mrs Lu calmly tells him that although Shiping attempted suicide after being driven out of the Zhou family and leaving her first child (Zhou Ping) behind, she survived, gave birth to her and Puyuan's second son soon afterwards and married a poor man, who later became the father of her daughter.
 Eventually she reveals to Zhou Puyuan that she is indeed Shiping, who used to be a servant at the Zhou household where she had a relationship with Puyuan.
 Puyuan offers her money to atone for his sins, but she refuses and says she had decided to leave the city with her husband and daughter.
 Puyuan also learns from Shiping that their second son Lu Dahai is now working at his mine and is a leader in the workers' protests.

 Lu Dahai, not knowing that Puyuan is his father, arrives at the Zhou house and confronts Puyuan over his exploitation of workers.
 Puyuan tells him that all other representatives have agreed to call off the strike and that everyone has gone back to work except him.
 Lu Dahai is furious and insults Puyuan but is punched by Zhou Ping and pushed away by the servants.
 Mrs Lu exits with Dahai.